xavdid/website/posts/run-every-test/index.md

 Best of all, while writing the Universal Test Runner, I could iterate quickly on the project itself because the test runner could run its own tests pretty early in the process.

-## Bringing It to the Public
+## A Wider Audience

 When I thought the project was ready for actual users, I [posted to the Exercism forum](https://forum.exercism.org/t/introducing-the-universal-test-runner/6228).
 Reception was warm and Exercism's CEO Jeremy Walker offered to host the codebase in their GitHub org for increased exposure.
-I loved the idea of my design being available to many more users, so we agreed to reimplement my approach.
-Instead of a standalone Python project, it would be rewritten in Go and shipped as the `test` command in the Exercim CLI.
+I loved the idea of my design being available to many more users, so I agreed to reimplement my core functionality as a new `test` command in Exercim's Go CLI.
+It would compliment my standalone project and we could cater the Go version to Exercism's specific needs.

 Although the new `test` command needed to support 65+ languages, the Exercism version was smaller in scope than the test runner itself; each language had a single specific way to run its tests.
 Each language could hardcode its test command instead of guessing the right approach like I did before.